Cat eye syndrome: Signs and symptoms

 The term "cat eye" syndrome was coined because of the particular appearance of the vertical colobomas in the eyes of some patients, but over half of the CES patients in the literature do not present with this trait.

 Genetics

 The small supernumerary marker chromosome (sSMC) in CES usually arises spontaneously.
 It may be hereditary and parents may be mosaic for the marker chromosome, but show no phenotypic symptoms of the syndrome.
 This sSMC may be small, large, or ring-shaped, and typically includes 2 Mb, i.e. 2 million DNA base pairs, termed the CES critical region, located on its q arm(s) between its band 11 and terminus (area notated as 22pter→q11)(also see small supernumerary marker chromosomes in cat eye syndrome).
 This area contains the CECR1, SLC25A18, and ATP6V1E1 genes which are strong candidate genes for causing or promoting at least some of the birth defects in CES.

 Diagnosis

+An ultrasound exam may be used by a doctor to detect a birth defect that might be CES before a baby is born.
+An ultrasound creates an image of the fetus using sound waves.
+It might uncover specific CES-specific flaws.
+A follow-up test, like an amniocentesis, may be ordered by the doctor if they see these characteristics on an ultrasound.
+The doctor collects an amniotic fluid sample for analysis during amniocentesis.
+Extra chromosomal material from chromosome 22q11 helps doctors identify CES.
+The diagnosis can be verified through genetic testing.
+These tests could consist of: